 Insurance Premium Tax operational review

-There will be a call for evidence on where improvements can be made to ensure that Insurance Premium Tax operates fairly and efficiently.
+There will a call for evidence on where improvements can be made to ensure that Insurance Premium Tax operates fairly and efficiently.

 VAT Administration in the Isle of Man

 Following the Paradise Papers allegations, the Isle of Man Government invited HM Treasury to review its VAT administration processes for the importation of aircraft and yachts.
 HM Treasury is to publish its findings and recommendations to ensure the right VAT continues to be paid and collected in the Isle of Man.